riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 If you check out the app in your browser, you'll now see only 3 records being returned.

-There's nothing too complicated about the publication code, we're specifying the number of records to return to 3, via the `limit: 3` parameter in the `find()` call.
-The skip value is the number of records to skip over and is determined by the `skipCount` parameter we'll pass to the function.
-Since we aren't currently passing anything to the `skipCount` , the value of `skipCount` will be 'undefined' and therefore no records will be skipped over thus we're grabbing the first 3 records in the collection.
+There's nothing too complicated about the publication code, we're specifying the number of records to return via the `limit: 3` parameter in the `find()` call.
+The skip value is the number of records to skip over and is determined by the `skipCount` parameter we'll pass to the publication.
+Since we aren't currently passing anything to the `skipCount` , the value of `skipCount` will be 'undefined' and therefore no records will be skipped over thus we're currently grabbing the first 3 records in the collection.

-Let's get that `skipCount` variable doing something for us, we'll pass a `page` parameter into the subscription.
-This is set up in our router.
+Let's get that `skipCount` variable doing something for us, we'll pass a `page` parameter into the existing subscription.
+The subscription call is in our router, let's update it to pass down a `skipCount` to the publication.

 #####/lib/router/customer-routes.js
 {% highlight JavaScript %}